Jmathis855/Shell_Week2/README.md

     - `echo $myVariable`
 - `|` - the Unix pipe can be used to send the output of one command into the input of another
     - `history | tail -n 20 >> endOfHistory.txt`
+        1 > overrwrites to a file if something is already in the file or creates the file/adds it if nothing is there, 2 >> will append to a file